-Leukocytes are white blood cells that are always on the lookout to fight viruses, bacteria, and other invaders and keep you healthy.
-At the beginning of breastfeeding, colostrum is very high in leukocytes to protect a newborn from bacteria and other pathogens.
-After the first couple weeks, the amount of leukocytes drops significantly from 13-70% to 0-2% of total cells.(1) When you or your baby are exposed to germs, your breast milk changes and the number of leukocytes increases significantly.
+Leukocytes are white blood cells that are always on the lookout to fight viruses, bacteria and other invaders and keep you healthy.
+In the beginning of breastfeeding, colostrum is very high in leukocytes to protect a newborn from bacteria and other pathogens.
+After the first couple weeks, the amount of leukocytes drops significantly to from 13-70% to 0-2% of total cells.(1) When you or your baby are exposed to germs, your breast milk changes and the number of leukocytes increases significantly.

 General care for colds & allergies

-- Bodywork - You know the feeling of your glands being swollen when you have a sinus cold, sore throat, or even allergies.
+Bodywork - You know the feeling of your glands being swollen when you have a sinus cold, sore throat or even allergies.
 The lymph system is your body’s drainage system, filtering out pathogens and helping to keep you healthy.
-Although your body contains hundreds of lymph nodes, most are located in your neck, armpits, groin area, and behind your ears.
+Although your body contains hundreds of lymph nodes, most are located in your neck, armpits, groin area and behind your ears.
 If your spine is out of alignment, it can make it harder for lymphatic fluid to drain and for the lymph nodes to filter out the pathogens.
-Getting an adjustment by your chiropractor, osteopath, or another bodyworker can help restore balance in the body, encourage lymph flow and drain excess mucus.(3)
+Getting an adjustment by your chiropractor, osteopath or other body worker can help restore balance in the body, encourage lymph flow and drain excess mucus.(3)

-- Nettles are a powerhouse herb that helps reduce symptoms of seasonal allergies, give a boost of vitamins, and support and increase milk supply.
+Nettles are a powerhouse herb that help reduce symptoms of seasonal allergies, give a boost of vitamins and support and increase milk supply.

-- Neti pot - this helps keep the nasal passages clean and moisturized.
+Neti pot - this helps keep the nasal passages clear and moisturized.
 Make sure to use distilled or sterilized water and not tap water.(5)

 Cough and sore throat

-- Wet sock treatment has been used by many at the first sign of a cold or flu symptoms.
-You warm your feet in the bath before putting on ice-cold, thin wet cotton socks covered by thick wool or fleece socks and head to bed.
-The alternating heat and cold stimulate circulation and jump-starts the lymphatic system.
+Wet sock treatment has been used by many at the first sign of a cold or flu symptoms.
+You warm your feet in the bath before putting on ice cold, thin wet cotton socks covered by thick wool or fleece socks and head to bed.
+The alternating heat and cold stimulates circulation and jump starts the lymphatic system.

-- Medications that are considered safe while breastfeeding still enters your milk.
+Medications that are considered safe while breastfeeding still enter your milk.
 It is best to always check with your doctor or baby’s pediatrician before taking any medication.